 But now is when you need activity the most.
+Focus on exercises that:

 Your body is quite literally preparing for labor.
 This means that it is getting ready to rock one of the most challenging scenarios it could ever encompass.
 Would you run a marathon without having trained for it?
 Probably not.